microsoft/OpenTypeDesignVariationAxisTags/HowProposalsAreEvaluated.md

 a registered axis, rather than being used as a custom axis.
 - A proposal should preferably discuss alternatives, and call out any relationships to other registered or proposed axes.
+- The Proposal Summary form must be completed, with a complete draft of text of the axis description for use in the Registry.
 - There needs to be consensus among independent parties that the proposal has merits and is mature and good indication that the proposed axis will get used by multiple, independent vendors.